whitneyburton/portfolios/templates/BEM4_template.md

 Include your final outcome (pass/fail) and a reflection based on answering the following questions:

 * What was your biggest techincal challenge?
+* What did you like the most about the challenge?
 * How did you solve that challenge?
 What was your approach?
 * What did you learn?